The RHS Certification Process

 Phase 1: Application & Initial Assessment

-Step 1: Submit Application
+Step 1: Submit Application to Certification Body

 Complete online application form